Honest limits

 Does the kit miss small plastic particles?

 Yes, anything below the filter's 1 µm pore size passes through and isn't counted.
 This is the nanoplastic range.
 The 2024 Columbia/Rutgers PNAS paper used stimulated Raman scattering to count nanoplastics in bottled water and reported ~240,000 particles per liter, ~90% of which were sub-1 µm.
-None of that would be caught by an at-home kit (or by most published Nile Red surveys).
+None of that would be caught by an in-home kit (or by most published Nile Red surveys).
 We say so openly — the kit measures the microplastic fraction, not the nanoplastic fraction.

 How does my count compare to published numbers?